natthasath/demo-laravel-breeze-mailable/README.md

 # 🎉 DEMO Laravel Breeze Mailable

-Laravel Breeze is a lightweight, minimalistic starter kit for Laravel, providing pre-built authentication scaffolding, views, and controllers to help developers quickly set up user registration, login, and password reset functionality in their Laravel applications.
+Laravel Mailable is a class for building reusable email templates.
+It separates email logic (data) from presentation (Blade views), allowing for clean and maintainable email notifications.
+You can use Markdown or HTML for email content and leverage Laravel features like attachments and queueing.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)